How to Install GCC and Development Tools on RHEL-based Systems

-Nowadays, as a system administrator or engineer you can’t feel satisfied by knowing how to use the CLI and troubleshoot GNU/Linux servers, but will need to go one step further into the development area as well to stay at the top of your game.
+Nowadays, as a system administrator or engineer, you can’t feel satisfied by knowing how to use the CLI and troubleshoot GNU/Linux servers but will need to go one step further into the development area as well to stay at the top of your game.
 If you’re considering a career in kernel development or applications for Linux, then C or C++ is the best place to start.

-What is Compiler?
+What is a Compiler?

 In simple words, a compiler is a software program that transforms statements written in a source language into a target language that the machine’s CPU can understand and execute.